-Rhode Island Energy awarded the contract to the lowest qualified vendor, Osmose Utilities.
-Contract pricing is being negotiated at the time of this submittal.
-However, the annual cost of mobile scanning is expected to increase slightly in future years.
-Even though the FY2023 mobile scans showed an increase in mobile events compared to prior years, these events can be traced back to a small number of root causes.
-The Company does not currently see a trend of increased mobile events; therefore, the recommendation is to continue with testing 20 percent of the DCVRAs each year.
+Rhode Island Energy awarded the contract to Osmose Utilities.
+The annual cost of mobile scanning is expected to increase slightly in future years.
+The FY2024 mobile scans showed a decrease in mobile events compared to the FY 2023 Mobile events.
+The recommendation is to continue with testing 20 percent of the DCVRAs each year.